emuflight/EmuFlight/docs/PID tuning.md

 It acts as a stick sensitivity multiplier, as explained above.

-### Filters

-`gyro_lpf` sets the hardware gyro low pass filter value.
-If 0 or 256 the gyro uses the least hardware filtering available (256Hz) and the internal sampling rate is the fastest possible (8kHz) with the least possible delay.
-The lower the number the stronger the filtering.
-Stronger filtering reduces noise in the gyro signal before that data gets into the PID calculations.
-Stronger filtering adds delays that can be associated with wobble and reduced responsiveness.
-Filtering is needed because motor/frame noise can cause overheating of motors especially when amplified by Dterm in quads with low mass and fast braking ESCs.
-If 188 or lower are chosen, the gyro sampling is internally at 1kHz and delays are greater.
-Faster sampling is good because things are slightly more responsive but can cause aliasing noise.
-Setting to 188 allows syncing of the FC to the gyro at 1kHz (if `gyro_sync` is enabled and available in the code) which reduces aliasing a lot.

-`gyro_soft_lpf` is an IIR (Infinite Impulse Response) software low-pass filter that can be configured to any desired frequency.
-If set to a value above zero it is active.
-It works after the hardware filter on the gyro (in the FC code) and further reduces noise.
-The two filters in series have twice the cut rate of one alone.
-There's not a lot of sense running `gyro_soft_lpf` at a value above `gyro_lpf`.
-If used, it is typically set about half the hardware filter rate to enhance the cut of higher frequencies before the PID calculations.
-Frequencies above 100Hz are of no interest to us from a flight control perspective - they can and should be removed from the signal before it gets to the PID calculation stage.

 ### Horizon Mode Commands

 The CLI commands `horizon_tilt_effect` and `horizon_tilt_mode` control the effect the current inclination has on self-leveling in the Horizon flight mode.
 (The current inclination is the number of degrees of pitch or roll that the vehicle is away from level, whichever is greater).